Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 If you add an organization to an existing Red Hat account on Satellite, edit that account’s service user to include the new organization.

-If you remove an organization, and there are no more organizations under the same Red Hat account, you can remove the Cloud Connector instance for that account by running the following commands:
+If you remove an organization, and there are no more organizations under the same Red Hat account, you can toggle the Configure Cloud Connector switch to the OFF position.
+This will disable the Cloud Connector service for the account.

 2.4.
-Configuring Red Hat Insights Synchronization on Satellite
+Configuring Insights for Red Hat Enterprise Linux Synchronization on Satellite

-You can use Red Hat Insights synchronization to provide Red Hat Insights recommendations for Satellite-managed hosts.
+You can use Insights for Red Hat Enterprise Linux synchronization to provide Insights for Red Hat Enterprise Linux recommendations for Satellite-managed hosts.

-Use this procedure to configure Insights synchronization on Red Hat Satellite.
+Use this procedure to configure Insights for RHEL synchronization on Red Hat Satellite.

 - Generate an RHSM API token at https://access.redhat.com/management/api.